Street Medicine

 Homelessness Happens Here

-Homelessness has continued to climb nationally.
-In Michigan, this rate has climbed for nearly a decade.
-Estimates indicate about 350 individuals experiencing homelessness in the ten-county region, with 260 of those in Grand Traverse.
+Homelessness continues to climb nationally.
+In Michigan, homelessness rates have increased for nearly a decade.
+In our ten-county region, it is estimated that 350 individuals are experiencing homelessness, with 260 of those in Grand Traverse.

 The Connection Between Health and Housing